-Tailgate is a 2019 Dutch horror thriller about an overly-confident family man finds himself pursued and terrorised by the vengeful van driver he chooses to tailgate.
-Original title: Bumperkleef
+Tailgate is a 2019 Dutch horror thriller about an arrogant family man who finds himself pursued and terrorised by a vengeful van driver.

 Written and directed by Lodewijk Crijns, the movie stars Jeroen Spitzenberger, Anniek Pheifer, Roosmarijn van der Hoek and Liz Vergeer.

 When travelling with his family, Hans, an overly-confident man, causes a road rage incident with another driver: Ed – who, in revenge, starts to follow the family and confronts Hans with his ego.
 As Hans starts to lose control of his family, Ed pushes him until nothing but the fearful, vulnerable child he once was is left…

 “Ultimately, Tailgate works because the notion that toxic masculinity is the true villain of our times.
 Both the protagonist and antagonist are not prepared to back down from the stand they’ve decided to take […] Both are dumb hills to die on (literally) but it does make for very entertaining thrill ride around the highways and bi-ways of Holland.”
 BritFlicks

 “Tailgate might not have the most original premise but it’s a hell of a thrill-ride.
 It’s tense, gripping and hugely enjoyable.
 The film does what you want it to and nothing more, and for 82 minutes you won’t be able to take your eyes off the screen.”
 Entertainment Focus